binaricorn/agent/README.md

 ``jupyter notebook``
 ![requirements](requirements.png)

 8. If you were able to get the Notebook open yesterday, and tried running a cell, ie the first cell from 01_manual_fit, you may have noticed an error reading 'from lib import make_line'.
-That's because a dependency blessings was not right.
+That's because a dependency blessings was missing.
 You can use this command to correct this error, as well as other ones similar to this by installing the missing dependency in the /altai folder while you've got your virtualenv running.
 So the code will look something like the following.
 When the dependency is installed, you can run Notebook again.
 ``(venv) Users-MacBook-Pro:altai mac$ pip3 install blessings``

 ### Relaunching your environment